 Auckland Tower is the perfect place to orientate yourself at the start of your visit and get the lay of the land.
 Buy tickets here, collect guidebooks and maps, and learn about events and activities, as well as finding out more about the Prince Bishops of Durham, before making your way to the Castle.

-The building, designed by Niall McLaughlin who also designed the new Faith Museum extension, stands on the threshold between the town and the castle.
-Its modern design echoes a great wooden siege engine drawn up against the castle’s fortifications to allow access to the historic inner realm – effectively breaking down the walls between the town and the Castle.
+The building, designed by Nìall McLaughlin, stands on the threshold between the town and the Castle.
+Its modern design echoes historic structures, like a great wooden siege engine drawn up against the Castle’s fortifications to allow access to the historic inner realm.